 - An online Will may or may not allow you to designate an executor in your Will.
 Although it is not a requirement for a valid Will, it is good to have an executor – someone who is financially savvy and you trust to gather your assets and distribute it according to your wishes listed in the document.

 - Depending on your individual situation, a trust rather than a Will may be a better route for your estate planning.
-An online Will or service may not be able to advise your properly but an experienced estate planning attorney Arlington TX relies on can advise you accordingly.
+An online Will or service may not be able to advise your properly but an experienced estate planning lawyer Arlington TX relies on can advise you accordingly.